 Our approach is reinforced by our school Motto: non nobis solum – or “not for ourselves alone” – which in essence means that we believe we all have a responsibility to contribute to the general greater good of ourselves, of others, of our community, and of our global presence.
 We promote and instil these values into our students throughout their five years with us so that they may continue to live by them into their adult lives.

-We have a rich history of sport at RHS.
+We have a rich history of sport at Renmark High School.
 Our students are divided and compete in four houses: Tintra, Sturt, Chaffey and Murray.
 They display a high level of co-operation and enthusiasm, and this is evident throughout the three annual school carnivals – Swimming, Cross Country and Athletics.

-RHS has a strong focus on student leadership, promoting positive values and developing a sense of local citizenship in all year groups.
-The Student Representative Council work hard to maintain a passionate, supportive school spirit by running numerous activities throughout the year and providing a strong voice to the student body.
+Renmark High School has a strong focus on student leadership, promoting positive values and developing a sense of local citizenship in all year groups.
+The Student Representative Council (SRC) work hard to maintain a passionate, supportive school spirit by running numerous activities throughout the year and providing a strong voice to the student body.

-Our Wellbeing Team, comprising the Director of Inclusion, two Wellbeing Leaders, two Youth Workers, Student Support Coordinator, Flexible Learning Coordinator and our Pastoral Care Worker, display an unwavering commitment to students at RHS.
+Our Wellbeing Team, comprising the Director of Inclusion, two Wellbeing Leaders, Student Support Coordinator, Flexible Learning Coordinator and a Social Worker, display an unwavering commitment to students at Renmark High School.
 This team works hard to deliver proactive rather than reactive wellbeing support to all students.
 This requires a strong understanding of the personal needs of our students and focusing on student’s strengths, resilience, emotional intelligence and positive psychology, we use the latest research of wellbeing initiatives and strategies to support them.

-In addition to our main campus, RHS runs a Farm Management Centre with a range of farming enterprises to support the curriculum delivered at RHS.
+In addition to our main campus, Renmark High School runs a Farm Management Centre with a range of farming enterprises to support the curriculum delivered.
 We apply a range of environmentally sustainable methods in our vineyard and practices.